Synchronized molecular dynamics method for thin-layer flows of complex fluids: Application to polymer lubrication flows

 where $\tau_\mathrm{c}$ is the characteristic relaxation time of the polymer conformation, under which the advection of the memory of the polymer conformation can be neglected.

 The characteristic streaming velocity is estimated as follows:

 with

 The resulting values are $U_\mathrm{c}=0.09$, 0.2, and 0.4 for $\varDelta P/\bar\rho=1$, 2, and 4, respectively.
 Since the interval $\varDelta x$=571 is fixed in the present simulations, the right-hand side of Eq.~(\ref{eq:limitcondition}) is estimated as $\varDelta x/U_\mathrm{c}$=$6.3\times 10^3$, $2.9\times 10^3$, and $1.4\times 10^3$ for $\varDelta P/\bar\rho=1$, 2, and 4, respectively.
-On the other hand, the relaxation time of the KG polymer with $N_\mathrm{b}=32$ is approximately $\tau_\mathrm{c}\sim 1000$.
+On the other hand, the relaxation time of the KG polymer with $N_\mathrm{b}=32$ is approximately $\tau_\mathrm{c}\sim 1000$~\cite{behbahani2024relaxation,Oda2024}.
 Hence, the condition (\ref{eq:limitcondition}) is always satisfied for the present SMD simulations.

-However, when the pressure difference becomes larger, the characteristic speed $U_\mathrm{c}$ may no longer satisfy the condition (\ref{eq_bcx}).
-Additionally, when the polymer chain becomes large, the characteristic relaxation time $\tau_\mathrm{c}$ may increase such that the condition is violated (\ref{eq_bcx}).
-Thus, one must carefully design the simulation configuration, in particular, the mesh interval $\varDelta x$, in accordance with the conditions (\ref{eq_bcx}).
+However, when the pressure difference becomes larger, the characteristic speed $U_\mathrm{c}$ may no longer satisfy the condition (\ref{eq:limitcondition}).
+Additionally, when the polymer chain becomes large, the characteristic relaxation time $\tau_\mathrm{c}$ may increase such that the condition is violated (\ref{eq:limitcondition}).
+Thus, one must carefully design the simulation configuration, in particular, the mesh interval $\varDelta x$, by balancing the required streamwise resolution, the validity condition (\ref{eq:limitcondition}), and the computational savings afforded by sparsely distributed MD cells.